lamnhan066/isolate_manager/README.md

 dart run isolate_manager:generate
 ```

-After running those command, a file named `add.js` will be generated inside the `web` folder.
+After running the command, a file named `add.js` will be generated inside the `web` folder.

 #### Update the `IsolateManager`